ItzShittyPaper/KarateAudio/README.md

 Gif with visualization should be in `$HOME/.config/KarateMp3/visualisation/vis.gif`

 # Compilation
-To compile it for yourself, you need to install `libconfuse` though.
+If you want to compile it for yourself, there are only a few commands, but you need to install `libconfuse` though.

 > Ubuntu/Debian (and simillar)
 ```sudo apt-get install libconfuse-dev```